Aurora Ristorante Italiano

 Italian Cooking in a Town Built Around the Bay

 Sausalito has never been a restaurant city in the way San Francisco is, or even Healdsburg.
 Its dining identity runs on geography: the waterfront, the ferry traffic, the weekend visitors arriving from the city with two hours and a hunger for Dungeness crab.
 What gets built around that pattern is a predictable mix of seafood-forward independents, taco counters, and wine bars designed for the view rather than the plate.
 Italian trattorias are not the natural product of that environment, which is precisely what makes Aurora Ristorante Italiano a point of interest worth examining.
-It holds a category position that most of its neighbours do not compete for.
+It serves classic Italian cooking at a price point that sits comfortably within the neighborhood dining range.

 The Italian Restaurant in an American Coastal Town